 If you use lamb’s meat, it should take approximately 1 hour to cook this curry.

-The Secret of Delicious Aloo Gosht
+The secret of mouthwatering Aloo Gosht

 Before you go on making the dish, let me tell you the secret of this curry.
 It lies in how you make the masala spice.
 For many years, I didn’t realize that I should cook the masala spices with tomatoes until they become smooth and thick with the oil separates from the sauce.